Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 We replaced the old `INetworkSerializable` interface with a new `INetworkSerializable` interface.
 The interface works a bit different.
 See [`INetworkSerializable`](../advanced-topics/serialization/inetworkserializable.md).

 ### SyncVars

-SyncVars no longer exist in MLAPI.
+SyncVars have been removed in Unity MLAPI.
 Convert your existing SyncVars into [NetworkVariables](../mlapi-basics/networkvariable).

 ## 4.5 Troubleshooting

-#### The type or namespace name 'MLAPI' could not be found
+**Error: The type or namespace name 'MLAPI' could not be found**

 This error will pop up if your project uses Assembly definition (`.asmdef`) files.
 After switching to the package version your assembly definition files will need to reference `com.unity.multiplayer.mlapi.runtime`.

-#### The type or namespace name 'NetworkedBehaviour' could not be found
+**Error: The type or namespace name 'NetworkedBehaviour' could not be found**

 If you get an error message like this (or for another MLAPI type than `NetworkedBehaviour`) in the console it is most likely because your code contains outdated APIs.
 Open the script indicated in the error messagea and update all APIs to the new names.
-You can find a table of what we renamed in the [release notes](../release-notes/index.md).
+You can find a table of what we renamed in the <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> .

-#### SerializedObjectNotCreatableException: Object at index 0 is null
+**Error: SerializedObjectNotCreatableException: Object at index 0 is null**

 If this appears whenever you enter playmode or save a scene, close the Unity Editor and open it again and this should be gone.

-## 5. **Removing the Patcher Package**
+## 5. Removing the Patcher Package
 After you are done upgrading your project, you can remove the MLAPI Patcher package from your project in the Unity Package Manager as it is no longer needed.

+## Next Steps

+After migrating and updating to the Unity MLAPI package, we recommend looking into the following:

+* <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> - Learn more about updated and changed features, bug fixes, and known issues for Unity MLAPI.
+* [First Steps with MLAPI](../tutorials/helloworldintro.md) - Learn how to create your first networked game with a Hello World sample.
+If you have existing projects or are new to Unity MLAPI, this will give you an initial review of MLAPI projects.

+import useBaseUrl from '@docusaurus/useBaseUrl';
+import Link from '@docusaurus/Link';